Helorocino/C-Sharp-Projects/README.md

-# text-bot
+# C# Learning Progress :P

-Just a little project I am currently working on. just s
+Just a little projects I am currently working on.
+Just started learning C# and this is all i got done soo far